 Projects in the St. Clair–Detroit River System

 Michigan Sea Grant is involved in a series of projects designed to restore fish spawning habitat for lake sturgeon, walleye, lake whitefish and other native fish.
-The team established spawning reefs at two additional points in the St. Clair and in 2015 will install another reef in the Detroit River.
+The multi-agency team is currently planning one new reef project in the Detroit River.